Jacob12138xieyuan/hadoop-mapreduce-with-python/README.md

 tommy 77
 ```

 Write MapReduce algo to calculate the average score of each student.
-Output avg score as <name, score>
+Output avg score as <name, avg_score>

 ### mapper